IBM/vision-tools/misc/migrationAides/designNotes.md

 The following variables must be changed when deploying:

 - **deploymentName**  -- the name of the deployment.
 - **imageName** -- the name, including the tag, of the docker image containing the migration logic.
 - **chartName** -- the name of the helm chart used to instantiate the MVI cluster
 - **releaseName** -- the name of the release for the MVI instance in the cluster.
 - **pvcName** -- the name of the PVC containing the file system used by MVI to store data

 In a standalone environment, the **chartName** and the **releaeName** can be determine vis the `helm` command.
-The **pvcName** can be determined from `kubectl get pvcs`.
+The ** pvcName** can be determined from `kubectl get pvcs`.

 The **deploymentName** must be unique in the cluster.
 It will be used to create the working directory used by the migration manager for tracking status.

 The `spec.template.spec.containers[0].args` contains the command string that will start the migration manager script.
 The command string must `touch /tmp/healthy` before calling the migration manager so that kubernetes health checks work.
 The ending `sleep` is to keep the container around so that logs can be examined.

 NOTE: The deployment must be deleted (`kubedtl delete deployment <deploymentName>`) to prevent the migration from being restarted when the `sleep` completes.

-### MVI Migration Controller Script

-While it is possible to manually create the deployment and deploy it using `kubectl`; for reliability and ease of use, a control script should be provided that provides the user interface to the migration facility.
-The control script will be run on the standalone server being migrated.
-It will collect all information that it can automatically (e.g. **chartName**, **releaseName**, and**pvcName**).

-Additional deployment information will be obtained with command line parameters.
- - **deploymentName** can be generated based upon the migration type.
- - **imageName** can be derived based upon server arch, but a version/tag parameter may be needed.

-Actual control of the migration will be provided by command line parameters.
-These will at least include:
- - _--migrationType_ - "`full`", "`files`", or "`db`"; This will start a migration of the given type.
- - _--status_ - to show migration step status; Requires that a migration deployment be active.
- - _--delete_ - to abort and/or delete the migration deployment; Requires that a migration deployment exist.

-The migration control script will load the docker image if it is not already loaded into docker.
-To facilitate this step, another command line parameter may be needed to identify the location of the docker image file.

-The control script is outside the scope of the initial delivery of the migration facility.

 ### Packaging

-There is no requirement to deliver a yum/apt installable package.
-Therefore, the migration facility will be packaged as a tar file containing the following:
- - deployment yaml template
- - docker image

-There may need to be different tar files for PPC64 and X86 so that one tar file does not have to contain both docker images.
+The goal is to have 2 files to perform a migration -- the controller script and the docker image containing the migration workers.
+The docker image will be provided via a docker repository (either Docker Hub and the RedHat Registry).
+If the source server has internet access, the controller script will be the only file needed on the source server.
+The deployment definition will identify the docker image and its repository.

 ## Design Alternatives